Study: Marijuana Use Not Associated with Increased Risk of Cardiovascular Disease - NORML

-A history of marijuana use is not associated with an elevated risk of cardiovascular disease, according to data published in the journal Cureus.
+Miami, FL: A history of marijuana use is not associated with an elevated risk of suffering from cardiovascular disease, according to data published in the journal Cureus.

 A team of investigators affiliated with Florida International University’s Herbert Wertheim College of Medicine assessed the relationship between marijuana use and the diagnosis of cardiovascular disease in a nationally representative cohort of nearly 57,000 adults.
 Authors identified no independent relationship between marijuana exposure and the prevalence of cardiovascular disease after adjusting for potential confounders, such as body mass index, tobacco smoking, and alcohol use.